Black String in the Standard Model: Black String Solution

 On the other hand, for small $z$, we assume that the horizon is located at finite $z$.\footnote{This is again the analogy of the non-extremal RN black hole case, where its throat region has a finite length of proper distance.} Without loss of generality, we put the horizon at $z=0$.
 We impose

-at the horizon to avoid the curvature singularity at $z=0$ (see Supplemental Material~\ref{sec:boundary_condition}).
-Here we have introduced a parameter $R_0$ to parameterize the solutions.
+at the horizon to avoid the curvature singularity at $z=0$ (see Supplemental Material I I. Here we have introduced a parameter $R_0$ to parameterize the solutions.
 As varying $R_0$, one obtains a family of the solutions.